biocore/songbird/README.md

 ### TL;DR
 Basically, you'll want to futz around with the parameters until you see two nice exponential decay graphs.
-Once you have that, you can view the `differentials.tsv` output to look at the differentials Songbird produced!
+Once you have that, you can start to look at the `differentials` Songbird produced!

 # 6. FAQs